 In the first two-plus years, the company has built a diversified list of clients by producing meaningful and concise reporting as well as professional business writing.

 The list of clients includes newspapers, magazines, e-magazines and news services.
-Some examples include the St. Paul Pioneer Press, the Minneapolis Star Tribune, Pittsburgh Post-Gazette, Edible Twin Cities, Minnesota Business, Spaces Magazine, Edina Magazine, Overnight Buses Magazine and the Duluth News Tribune, where he got his start.
+Some examples include the St. Paul Pioneer Press, the Minneapolis Star Tribune, Pittsburgh Post-Gazette, Edible Twin Cities, Minnesota Business, Spaces Magazine, Twin Cities Business Magazine Edina Magazine, Overnight Buses Magazine and the Duluth News Tribune, where he got his start in journalism.

 Greder’s enterprise reporting with Reuters has been picked up through news services on CNBC, the Chicago Tribune, Yahoo!, and other news outlets.

-The company has also worked with trade publications such as the Duluthian Magazine and Positively Superior Magazine from two chambers of commerce in the Twin Ports area.
-He is currently working on sales materials and advertorials for a large multi-national business.
-He also recently wrote a complete business and marketing plan for the Pine City Farmers’ Market, where he has sold meat he’s produced and vegetables he’s grown.
+The company has also worked with trade publications such as the Duluthian Magazine and Positively Superior Magazine from two chambers of commerce in the Twin Ports area of Minnesota and Wisconsin.
+He has produced marketing materials for a large multi-national business, including internal sales brochures and external advertorials.
+He also wrote a business and marketing plan for the Pine City Farmers’ Market, where he has sold meat and vegetables he’s produced.
 (That moonlighting gig is another story!)

-To read Andy Greder’s work, click on the topic tabs.
+To read Andy Greder’s work, click on the topic tabs at the top.
 To contact, click on the resume.